-Get data from a Web page by providing an example
+Get webpage data by providing examples

 Using Get Data from Web by example

 Select Get Data from the Home ribbon menu.
 In the dialog box that appears, select Other from the categories in the left pane, and then select Web.
 Select Connect to continue.

 In From Web, enter the URL of the Web page from which you'd like to extract data.
 In this article, we'll use the Microsoft Store Web page, and show how this connector works.

 If you want to follow along, you can use the Microsoft Store URL that we use in this article: